Armand-Dusart/react-19-key-bug/README.md

 # Explanations :

 It seems to have some weird behavior introduced in the React 19 RC update.
-When we iterate over a list to create components and put a unique id as a key, when sorting certain elements are still searched.
+When we iterate over a list to create components and put a unique id as a key, when sorting certain elements are rerendered.
 Which was not the case in version 18.

 # The effect :